Blendify/blender-manual/trunk/blender_docs/manual/editors/nla/properties_modifiers.rst

 Context
    ToDo.
 Action
-   :ref:`Data-Block <ui-data-block>` allows you to edit actions shown in the action track.
+   A :ref:`Data-Block <ui-data-block>` menu that allows you to edit actions shown in the action track.
    See also the Action Editor's :ref:`Action <dopesheet-action-action>`.
 Action Extrapolation
    Action to take for gaps past the strip extents.